muasiq/unive-one-light/exampleSite/content/_index.md

   - subtitle: ""
     title: "Everything Automated"
-    description: "From the simplest of interactions to those that use Excel-gradeing formulas, Unive can handle them all"
+    description: "From the simplest of processing to those that use complex workflows, Unive can handle them all"
     image: "images/features-02.png"